storacha/specs/w3-access.md

 }
 ```

-Service responds with a delegation from Alice giving Bobs agent capability to execute `store/list` on `did:key:zAliceSpace` space
+Service responds with a delegation from Alice giving Bob's agent capability to execute `store/list` on `did:key:zAliceSpace` space

 ```ts
 {